NachtRaveVL/WiFiEsp-Continued/README.md

 It can serve as either a server accepting incoming connections or a client making outgoing ones.
 The WiFiEsp-Continued library is very similar to the Arduino [WiFi](http://www.arduino.cc/en/Reference/WiFi) and [Ethernet](http://www.arduino.cc/en/Reference/Ethernet) libraries, and many of the function calls are the same.

-Supports *up to* ESP Firmware SDK v1.7.5 (AT command version 0.25 and above).
+Supports *up to* ESP Firmware SDK v1.5.4, but *should* work with AT command library v0.25 and above.
 SDK v2+ has not been tested.

 ## Features